ccny-physics-sims/ccny-physics-sims.github.io/_posts/2016-09-04-philosophy-of-a-sim.md

 ### Usability

 The point of the sim is to help understand a concept from science, so we don't want to complicate this by demanding the user _also figure out how to use the sim_ in addition to learning the physics.
 A sim should be simple enough that a user can look at it and know immediately what to do.
+Some specifics:

+  1. Unless it is absolutely necessary, **keyboard entry should be avoided**.
+Requiring left or right arrows for example will leave mobile users stranded with a broken sim.
+Instead, sliders or buttons can be used to do the same thing.

 ![Bad user interface](/img/badui2.jpg)